SocGholish Malware: Detection and Prevention Guide

 Employee training and awareness

-Personnel must be thoroughly educated on SocGholish, including what it is, how it can be detected, and which prevention strategies employees should use.
+Since SocGholish depends on convincing users to take action, personnel must be thoroughly educated on SocGholish, including what it is, how it can be detected, and which prevention strategies employees should use.
 This is just one of several security concerns that should be highlighted.
-In general, a culture of cybersecurity awareness is vital, incorporating a thorough overview of security measures while onboarding along with regular training to keep personnel up to date.
+In general, a culture of cybersecurity awareness is vital, incorporating a thorough overview of security measures while onboarding, along with regular training to keep personnel up to date.

 Employee best practices for avoiding SocGholish include flagging and deleting suspicious-looking emails, and not downloading software or browser updates unless prompted by official channels or websites.
 These seemingly common-sense measures aren’t always so common, so it's important to educate everyone on the network.